LLNL/zfp/docs/source/high-level-api.rst

   :c:macro:`ZFP_MODE_SHORT_BITS` (12 in the current version) suffice to encode the parameters.
 Otherwise all 64 bits are needed, and the low :c:macro:`ZFP_MODE_SHORT_BITS` bits will be all ones.
-Thus, this variable-length encoding can be used to economically encode and deocde the compression parameters, which is especially important if the parameters are to vary spatially over small regions.
+Thus, this variable-length encoding can be used to economically encode and decode the compression parameters, which is especially important if the parameters are to vary spatially over small regions.
 Such spatially adaptive coding would have to be implemented via the low-level API.